 Back at his desk, he shoved a sheet with handwritten numbers into his top drawer.
 I recognized it as a tally from his passion, his weekly poker game.
 He glared at me through lowered brows.
 “What are you accusing SimCalc of?”

 “They’re cheating us.”
 I put the listing down in front of him.
 “See here.”
 I pointed to the final empty loop.

 He glanced at it and shrugged his shoulders.
 “So?
 They have a loop.
 That’s how the program works.”

 I straightened up.
 “That loop writes the same results to the same memory location.
 Not once but ten thousand times.
 The empty loops account for a quarter of the program time.
 They’re bogus loops.”

 Jack leaned back in his chair.
-“This program was written by Jimbo, the best programmer SimCalc has.
+“This program was written by Vincent, SimCalc’s best programmer.
 I don’t believe he made such a mistake.
 Did you use the decimal precision as I told you to use?”

 “Yes.”
 I had to stop myself from arguing about that.
 Our sales data only had 2 decimals.
 Twelve digits in parameters gave a false impression of accuracy.
 “All I’m saying, Jack, is if it’s not a mistake, then it’s a conscious decision to charge us more!”

 He stood up.
 “I’ll take care of this.
 Let me …” He picked up my program listing.
 “What are these other assignments?
 They look like new variables.”

 I had to fess up.
 “I added them to make the procedure more automatic.”

 “I told you not to change the programs!
 That’s what caused these crazy Profile numbers!
 You caused it.”
 Jack waved his fat paw towards the door.
 “Get out.
 Go to the terminal room and finish the forecasts that I assigned you.
 And run the programs unaltered.”
 He stuffed my listing into a drawer and retrieved his poker true-up sheet.